 13).
 Refrain From Sitting In The Pathways:

 The Prophet (PBUH) said:

 “Beware!
 Avoid sitting on the roads (ways).”
 (Al-Bukhari 2465).

-To sum up what has gone in the textual evidences of this topic, one should remember Allah on all occasions.
-This will establish and strength his relationship with Allah, removing heedlessness from his heart and mind.
-It is heedlessness which prompts man to trespass Divine rules and limits, whereas the remembrance of Allah prevents him from indulging in backbiting and passing slanderous remarks against people in their absence or reproaching and belittling someone at meetings and gatherings.
+To sum up what has gone in the textual evidence of this topic, one should remember Allah on all occasions.
+This will establish and strengthen his relationship with Allah, removing heedlessness from his heart and mind.
+It is heedlessness that prompts man to trespass Divine rules and limits, whereas the remembrance of Allah prevents him from indulging in backbiting and passing slanderous remarks against people in their absence or reproaching and belittling someone at meetings and gatherings.
 Unfortunately, such petty and negative remarks are relished at chat sessions in our society.
-This generates grudge, ill-will and hostility in hearts and splits up social cohesion and Islamic solidarity.
+This generates grudge, ill-will, and hostility in hearts and splits up social cohesion and Islamic solidarity.
 Every Muslim should, therefore, take care to avoid such gatherings.